JonaBenja/greta_thunberg_sentiment/README.md

 - check if you have numpy installed (polyglot is based on numpy)
 - check if you are using the right versions of the files above

-If nothing compleately works after 1h of attempts, reach out to: gabrielecatanese@gmail.com
+If nothing completely works after 1h of attempts, reach out to: gabrielecatanese@gmail.com